 The introduction of Authorised Corporate Service Providers (ACSPs) is one of the biggest changes to how UK businesses interact with Companies House and comply with the Economic Crime and Corporate Transparency Act (ECCTA).
 For many accountants, it raises practical questions about whether to register as an ACSP, how identity verification will work in practice, and what this means for day‑to‑day client onboarding.

 This FAQ blog brings together clear, concise answers to the questions that we're hearing every day.
-We'll cover everything, from eligibility and registration through to AML supervision, record‑keeping in the event of an audit, and the impact on accountants and their client responsibilities.
-Use it as a starting point to understand your options, identify the gaps in your current processes, and decide whether using a specialist tool like Red Flag Alert is the right route for your practice.
+We'll cover everything, from eligibility and registration through to AML supervision, record‑keeping in the event of an audit, and the impact on accountants and their clients' responsibilities.
+Use it as a starting point to understand your options, identify the gaps in your current processes, and decide which accredited tool is the right route for your practice.

 An ACSP is an intermediary authorised by Companies House to deliver filings and carry out identity verification on behalf of clients, using a dedicated digital account and ACSP ID.
-It conducts checks on directors, PSCs and others, then submits, confirms or updates information at Companies House in a way that shows it has been handled by a supervised, trusted firm.
+They will conduct checks on directors, PSCs, trustees and stakeholders, then submit, confirm or update information at Companies House in a way that shows it has been handled by a supervised, trusted entity.

 Read our blog on ACSPs to find out more.